 CCP: This course qualifies ASPB members to earn 1 Professional Development Hour

-You do not need to register for this presentation to attend in person, but you need to register for the presentation if you wish to observe the webcast.
-For inquiries about the webcast contact ASPB Office at email@example.com.
-For inquiries about the BBL, contact Karl Bresee <firstname.lastname@example.org>
+You do not need to register for this presentation to attend in person.
+The link will also be posted HERE the morning of the event. *Please note: There are only 100 available spots for the Webcast, first-come first-served basis.* For other inquiries about the webcast contact the ASPB Office .
+For inquiries about the BBL, contact Karl Bresee .

 The Canadian government introduced Bills C-68 and C-69, respectively, which introduce several major changes to Canada’s federal regime for the assessment of federally regulated projects and regulation of waterways.
 The Bills repeal and replace the Canadian Environmental Assessment Act, 2012 and the National Energy Board Act, while making several significant changes to the Fisheries Act and the Navigation Protection Act.
 What do these proposed legislative changes mean in practice?
 What advice can we give project proponents today regarding the regulatory regime that will apply to their projects?